pmacct/pmacct/.github/ISSUE_TEMPLATE/default-issue-template.md

 ---

 **Description**
-Write a small description of what this Issue is about
+What's the issue?
+Did something go wrong?
+Would you like something new to exist?

 **Version**
 Provide the version in use.
-An output of -V is typically good, ie. 'nfacctd -V'
+An output of -V is typically good, ie. `nfacctd -V`

 **Appreciation**
-- [ ] I felt to Star the pmacct project on GitHub as a token of appreciation for the work done so far
+Please consider starring this project to boost our reach on github!